MSRS 6100: Research Methods (3)

 This course covers the concepts, analytical methods and clinical correlation of laboratory values as they relate to radiographic imaging, pathology, and patient history.

-MSRS 6200: Health Behavior and Managerial Epidemiology (3)
+MSRS 6200: Population Health in Radiologic Sciences (3)

 This course addresses the integration of epidemiology into strategic planning and managerial decision-making in health services organizations.
 Epidemiological principles and tools of investigation from clinical and managerial perspectives are addressed.
 Course work includes environmental analysis of health behaviors and lifestyle that impact demand on health care delivery systems.
 The student will evaluate models for integration of health services, preventive programs, demand management, and policy issues affecting continuity of care.